 WeChat is absolutely essential for communicating with anyone in China.
 Whether they are local or a foreigner, everyone in China uses this instant messaging app that puts What’s App or Skype to shame.
 Using WeChat is also much more common than sending an email in China.

 MetroMan keeps updated versions of every subway map in China, including point-to-point route planning and fare calculations.

 DiDi Ride-sharing has gone through some changes in China after Uber’s Chinese business was sold to a Chinese company called Didi.
 This means your Uber app won’t work in China.
-Instead, you’ll need to download an app called DiDi, which works the same way and offers a limited English interface.
+Instead, you’ll need to download an app called DiDi, which works the same way and offers an English interface and accepts foreign credit cards.
 Keep in mind that you’ll need a local phone number to make this work.

 Microsoft’s Bing is widely unused in the Western world, but this little brother of Google is not blocked in China and offers an English search engine and a maps tool similar to Google (yet still inferior).
 Get familiar with the app if you don’t plan to use a VPN during your trip.